 Belgrade is noted for its lush urban parks.
-Tašmajdan is a central city park near the Church of Saint Marko, Central Post Office, Hotels Tash and Metropol Palace, and Radio-Television of Serbia.
+Tašmajdan is a central city park near the Church of Saint Mark, Central Post Office, Hotels Tash and Metropol Palace, and Radio-Television of Serbia.
 The name Tašmajdan “comes from the Turkish words tas – meaning stone – and quarry – meaning mine”.
 In ancient times, the park was a stone quarry “evidenced by the presence of a 2000-year-old Roman sarcophagus“.

-Areas of the park contain sculptures by well-known sculptors, including Mira Sandić, Sava Sandić, Milija Glišić, Ratko Vulanovic, John Soldatović, and Svetlana Karović.
+Areas of the park contain sculptures by well-known Serbian sculptors, including Mira Sandić, Sava Sandić, Milija Glišić, Ratko Vulanovic, John Soldatović, and Svetlana Karović.
 Park caves that were bomb shelters during World War II recently opened to the public.
 Today, the park has a restaurant, gym, spa, swimming pool, stadium, and children’s playground.

 Madera Restaurant is near the Tašmajdan entrance on King Alexander Boulevard.
 During the reign of Prince Miloš Obrenović, the area was “designated for the sale of gunpowder and firecrackers”.
 The restaurant got its name because “guests brought great wine from the Portuguese island of Madeira”.